open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Projectile Motion/Bird dropping seed/Bird dropping seed.md

     hide-letter-keys: true
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Seed Dropped by a Bird
+        title: Seed Dropped by a Bird
-    params_v: 4
+      v: 3
+      part1:
+        ans1:
-    params_part1_ans1_value: directly overhead.
+          value: directly overhead.
+        ans2:
-    params_part1_ans2_value: well in front of the seed.
+          value: well in front of the seed.
+        ans3:
-    params_part1_ans3_value: well behind the seed.
+          value: well behind the seed.
+      part2:
+        ans1:
-    params_part2_ans1_value: The final speed of the seed is bigger than the bird's speed because despite having the same horizontal velocity component as that of the bird, it also has a large vertical component.
+          value: The final speed of the seed is bigger than the bird's speed because despite having the same horizontal velocity component as that of the bird, it also has a large vertical component.
+        ans2:
-    params_part2_ans2_value: The final speed of the seed is smaller than the bird's speed because the bird is no longer pulling it.
+          value: The final speed of the seed is smaller than the bird's speed because the bird is no longer pulling it.
+        ans3:
-    params_part2_ans3_value: The final speed of the seed is the same as the bird's speed.
+          value: The final speed of the seed is the same as the bird's speed.
+        ans4:
-    params_part2_ans4_value: The final speed of the seed is smaller than the bird's speed because the bird maintains its horizontal speed.
+          value: The final speed of the seed is smaller than the bird's speed because the bird maintains its horizontal speed.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
-A bird gliding at a constant {{ params_v }} $m/s$ drops an apple seed from its beak.
+A bird gliding at a constant {{ params.v }} $m/s$ drops an apple seed from its beak.

 ## Part 1